meduryllc/reach-blog-tutorial/tut-2/README.md

 ```

-We have added a `post` method on line 7 which returns a maximum of 140 character string from the [frontend](https://docs.reach.sh/ref-model.html#%28tech._frontend%29).
+We added a `post` method on line 7 which returns a string (max 140 chars) from the [frontend](https://docs.reach.sh/ref-model.html#%28tech._frontend%29).

-Similarly, we modify the subscriber interface to allow them to view the posts created by the author
+Similarly, we modify the subscriber interface to allow viewing the posts created by the author.

 ```